 How long do we keep your personal information?

-We will only keep your personal information for as long as we need to for the purposes described above, including to meet any legal, accounting, reporting or regulatory requirements.
-More information is contacted in our data retention policy.
+We will only keep your personal information for as long as we need to for the purposes described above, including to meet any legal, accounting, reporting or regulatory requirements and as detailed in our Retention Policy and Schedule.

 How do we keep your personal information secure?

 The security of your personal information is of paramount importance to us and we use appropriate technical and organisational measures to safeguard your personal information.